 Did Shakespeare watch a Passion Play?
 Part 1

 The short answer is yes, William Shakespeare most probably did watch a Passion Play.
-The dramatization of the Passion story was a key part of the Mystery Plays and Shakespeare mostly likely witnessed the Coventry plays as a boy.
-They told the Bible story from Creation to Judgment, and included the story of Easter.
+The dramatisation of the Passion story was a key part of the Mystery Plays.
+Shakespeare most likely witnessed the Coventry Plays as a boy.
+These told the Bible story from Creation to Judgment, and included the story of Easter.

-He would have seen the Mystery Plays in Coventry when they were performed during Whitsuntide or Midsummer feast days and before they were suppressed sometime between 1576 and 1579.
+Shakespeare probably saw a Passion Play in the form of the Mystery Plays in Coventry.
+Actors performed them during Whitsuntide or Midsummer feast days.
+This would have been before they were suppressed sometime between 1576 and 1579.
 He was certainly familiar with the Bible stories and characters that were part of the great play cycle.

-His own plays contain a number of allusions to the Mystery plays, especially his reference to Herod in Hamlet, Judas in Richard II and Pontius Pilate in Macbeth.
+His own plays contain a number of allusions to the Mystery plays.
+You can find reference to Herod in Hamlet, Judas in Richard II and Pontius Pilate in Macbeth.

 Herod was a bombastic and cruel tyrant who, according to stage directions raged ‘in the pageant and in the street also’.
 His explosive temper and excessive rants were well-known features of the plays and Shakespeare referred to them when he complained about out-dated acting styles: